 Long-haired brindle kitties include many popular long-haired breeds like the Norwegian Forest Cat, Persians, Ragdolls, and Maine Coon.

 Feline allergies are often thought to be caused by cat hair, but this is not the case.
 Allergies are caused by proteins felines naturally produce.
 These proteins are shed through skin, dander, saliva, and urine.
 The main protein that causes allergies is called Fel d 1, though it is not the only allergen cats produce.
 These proteins are left on cat hair when they groom themselves and spread around as they shed dander.

 Some feline breeds are considered to be hypoallergenic.
 This is because they produce lower amounts of Fel d 1 and other allergy-provoking proteins.
 Some breeds also shed less than others, spreading fewer allergens through their hair.
-These breeds are referred to as hypoallergenic.
 It is important to point out that no 100% true hypoallergenic feline breed exists.
 All felines produce allergy-inducing proteins, so a truly hypoallergenic cat is a myth.
 Even breeds thought to be hypoallergenic can provoke allergic reactions in some humans.